RodrigoGonzalez/flake8-custom-import-rules/README.rst

   **PIR301**            This error is thrown when a potential dynamic
                         import failed confirmation checks.
 This occurs
                         when the **--restrict-dynamic-imports** option
-                        is enabled.
+                        is enabled. **NOT IMPLEMENTED**

   **PIR302**            This error is thrown when an attempt to parse a
                         dynamic value string failed.
 This occurs when the **--restrict-dynamic-imports** option is enabled.
+                        **NOT IMPLEMENTED**
 =====================  ============================================================

 Plugin Limitations
 ------------------
 -   This plugin is currently only compatible with Python 3.10+ (support for 3.8 and 3.9 in the works).
-- Option import-restrictions only supports restricting imports by package or module, not by class or function. (i.e., module_a.ClassA or module_a.function)
+-   Option import-restrictions only supports restricting imports by package or module, not by class or function
+    (i.e., module_a.ClassA or module_a.function).
+However, if you
+    are trying to set import restrictions for a class or function, you should probably move that class or function to a separate module.
-- Files are not supported yet.
+-   Files are not supported yet, use modules to set restrictions (e.g., package/module/file.py -> package.module.file).
 -   Option top-level-only-imports has not been implemented yet.
 -   Dynamic string checks are not fully implemented yet.
 Currently they

 License
 -------